renovatebot/renovate/docs/usage/gitlab-bot-security.md

 Many GitLab users _do not_ have uniform permissions and visibility throughout groups today, so this is a risk of Group Access Tokens in general.
 The [`gitlab-org` organization on GitLab](https://gitlab.com/gitlab-org) shows how common it is to mix project visibility within a same group.

-And the same as with PATs, if Group Access Tokens becomes a paid feature then users on a free plan can't use the feature.
+And the same as with PATs, if Group Access Tokens becomes a paid feature then users on a free plan can not use the feature.

 ### Skipping CI